I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 The British marketing agency OnePoll has uncovered some doozies of job titles.
 A “Colour Distribution Technician” is, apparently, what used to be called a painter and decorator.
 “Media Distribution Officers” were, once upon a time, known as paper boys, and a “Coin Facilitation Engineer” is the person who collects your money at a toll booth.

-A spokesperson for OnePoll was quoted in The Telegraph in 2009 as saying: “These job titles are absolutely barmy.
+A spokesperson for OnePoll was quoted in The Telegraph in 2009: “These job titles are absolutely barmy.
 Some have been bubbling around for a few years but now the practice of dreaming up such titles seems to have gone into overdrive.”

 Fancy Job Titles Created to Disguise Real Meaning

 Or, does the “Highway Environmental Hygienist” feel better about himself now he’s no longer a road sweeper?

 Perhaps, the creators of these convoluted names for simple work have consulted Bull***tJob.com.
 There, the website managers have set up a job title creator.
 Those searching for a meaningless job description can chose one word from each of three columns and come up with, Senior Solutions Supervisor, or Legacy Functionality Analyst.
 And, who wouldn’t want to be a National Implementation Director; assuming it comes with a key to the executive washroom and a parking spot near the elevator?

 More Meaningless Job Titles

 OnePoll researchers spent four months looking for occupations with strange titles advertised on the internet, although most of the high-falutin’ job descriptors were nominated by the people saddled with them.
 “Each title covers an ordinary, everyday role,” wrote The Mail Online, “which has been given a puffed-up new name by employers―presumably in the hope of attracting applicants foolish enough not to see straight through the ruse.”